-- x (sequence of Variable) RNN output at each time. x must be a list of Variable s.
-Each element of x, x[i] is a Variable representing output of RNN at time i. - t (Variable) Expected label sequence. - blank_symbol (int) Index of blank_symbol.
-This value must be non-negative. - input_length (Variable) Length of valid sequence for each of mini batch x (optional).
-If input_length is skipped, It regards that all of x is valid input. - label_length (Variable) Length of valid sequence for each of mini batch t (optional).
+- x (list or tuple of Variable) RNN output at each time.
+Each element of x, x[i] is a Variable representing output of RNN at time i. - t (Variable or numpy.ndarray or cupy.ndarray) Expected label sequence. - blank_symbol (int) Index of blank_symbol.
+This value must be non-negative. - input_length (Variable or numpy.ndarray or cupy.ndarray) Length of valid sequence for each of mini batch x (optional).
+If input_length is skipped, It regards that all of x is valid input. - label_length (Variable or numpy.ndarray or cupy.ndarray) Length of valid sequence for each of mini batch t (optional).
 If label_length is skipped, It regards that all of t is valid input. - reduce (str) Reduction option.
 Its value must be either 'mean' or 'no'.
 Otherwise, ValueError is raised.